 I listened to this on audiobook, and I’ve heard others say the audiobook is better than the book.
 Anyways, I enjoyed this fun book about Rush Revere and his time-travelling horse.
 A great look into history!

-The Scarlet Stockings Spy by Trinka Noble – 1777, American Civil War
+The Scarlet Stockings Spy by Trinka Noble – 1777, American Revolutionary War

 Maddy Rose is a plucky young daughter of a widow.
 Despite being young, she is somewhat of a spy – she uses her scarlet stockings as a way to communicate coded messages!